 Getting The Right Price and Service

-Below is a guide to selling your diamond, which follows the steps we take to look the attributes to enable us to give the most competitive price to the customer.
+Below is our diamond valuation guide which follows the steps we take and the characteristics we asses to price diamonds and give the most competitive offers to our customers.

 Step 1.
 Identifying the Shape and Cut

-The shape of the diamond is a very important when it comes to putting a value on your diamond.
+We start our diamond valuation guide by looking at diamond shape.
+The shape of the stone is a very important when it comes to pricing your diamond.
 Round Brilliant cut diamonds tend to carry a higher premium than other fancy shapes.

 WP Diamonds will pay up to a 30% premium for an excellent cut diamond.
 The excellent cut diamond will be assessed using our knowledge of the GIA cut grade system, when our buyer evaluates the diamond they will use their expertise to decide what cut grade the diamond would be assigned by the GIA when it is sent for certification.